daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 Data = pd.read_csv('/workspaces/playground-jupyter-notebook/Airplane_Crashes_and_Fatalities_Since_1908.csv')
 ```

 *Note: Repace `/workspaces/playground-jupyter-notebook/Airplane_Crashes_and_Fatalities_Since_1908.csv` with your own path to your `.csv` file from your PC.
-It should be enclosed in single or double quotation marks.*
+It should be enclosed in single or double quotation marks.
+Just in case you missed where to download the dataset, it can be found  [here](https://github.com/c0d33ngr/playground-jupyter-notebook/blob/main/Airplane_Crashes_and_Fatalities_Since_1908.csv).*

 ![screenshot of importing libraries and load dataset](assets/20241226_how_to_use_and_run_jupyter_notebook_in_daytona_img_16.png)